Why do large models generate hallucinations?

 This is similar to how humans learn.

-A child learns not to play with fire not only through adult instruction but also through another learning path: making mistakes—getting burned by fire naturally teaches them that fire is not to be touched casually.
+A child learns not to play with fire not only through adult instruction but also through another learning path: making mistakes—getting burned by fire naturally teaches them that fire is not something to be touched casually.

-AI products inherently carry a "high-tech endorsement," making it difficult for users to distinguish the authenticity of answers.
+AI products inherently carry a "high-tech endorsement," making it difficult for users to discern the authenticity of answers.
 In most cases, hallucinations are only truly noticed when the AI's errors are very obvious or cause direct material or psychological harm to the user.

 For a long time, the "hallucinations" of large models were considered a precursor to "generalization" ability—large models not only "memorize by rote" but can also transfer learned patterns to new problems.
-This was also seen as evidence that AGI could be achieved in the near future.
+This was also seen as evidence that AGI could be realized in the near future.

-Years of industry research and practice have proven this notion wrong—hallucinations are just hallucinations, not pattern transfer, and certainly not generalization.
+Years of industry research and practice have now proven this notion wrong—hallucinations are just hallucinations, not pattern transfer, and certainly not generalization.

 A Parrot Randomly Mimicking or Genuine Reasoning?